Balance of trade

 Balance of trade is the difference between the monetary value of a nation's exports and imports of goods over a certain time period.
 Sometimes, trade in services is also included in the balance of trade but the official IMF definition only considers goods.
 The balance of trade measures a flow variable of exports and imports over a given period of time.
 The notion of the balance of trade does not mean that exports and imports are "in balance" with each other.

 If a country exports a greater value than it imports, it has a trade surplus or positive trade balance, and conversely, if a country imports a greater value than it exports, it has a trade deficit or negative trade balance.
 As of 2016, about 60 out of 200 countries have a trade surplus.
-The world's largest trade surpluses are held by China ($823 billion), Germany ($226 billion), and Russia ($120 billion), while the largest trade deficits are held by the United States ($1.15 trillion), United Kingdom ($271 billion), and India ($241 billion).
+The world's largest trade surpluses are held by China ($823 billion), Germany ($226 billion), and Singapore ($154 billion), while the largest trade deficits are held by the United States ($1.15 trillion), United Kingdom ($271 billion), and India ($241 billion).

 Economists reject the idea that a trade deficit is detrimental to a nation's economy, and the idea that a bilateral trade deficit is inherently bad.